Our Lady of Lourdes Parish Church, San Ġwann: Parish centre and chapels

-Sanctuary of Our Lady of Oblivian (Santwarju tal-Madonna tal-Mensija)

 The Minsija Sanctuary Church in San Ġwann, Malta, was originally established in a cave used for worship during pirate invasions.
 This cave evolved into a troglodyte church dedicated to the Annunciation and St. Leonard, the patron saint of pirates.
 Accessible via a forty-step staircase, the church's name "Minsija," meaning "the forgotten place," is linked to a legend from the 15th century about a hidden image of Our Lady that repeatedly returned to the cave despite attempts to relocate it.
 This led to the establishment of an altar and the transformation of the site into a pilgrimage destination.
 The church, with its modest interior featuring two altars and a Via Crucis, underwent significant changes and restorations over the centuries, including a major update in the 1930s by sculptor Luigi Micallef.
 The large statue of Our Lady of the Annunciation on the church's parvis originally stood in Ħal Balzan parish church.
 Today, the Mensija Sanctuary remains a vibrant place of devotion, with the Capuchin Fathers conducting services and celebrating the feast of St. Leonard, while the site continues to be adorned with numerous ex-votos.